LydiaStefanova-NOAA/CompareRunsRT/Fortran/README.md

 # CompareRunsRT:
 Compare two or three runs obtained from the regression test system.
 Everything that needs to be edited for a new run is in "runcompare.sh"

+To run comparisons, edit these lines in script "runcompare.sh" before executing

 NB: Currently set up to run on Hera.
 To run on a different system, make sure that the correct intel and netcdf modules are loaded

-To run comparisons, edit these lines in script "runcompare.sh"

-(If loading different intel and netcdf modules, change CDF=/apps/netcdf/4.7.0/intel/18.0.5.274 accordingly)
+(If loading different intel and netcdf modules, change CDF=/apps/netcdf/4.7.0/intel/18.0.5.274 accordingly For example on Orion, module load intel; module load netcdf; CDF=/apps/intel-2020/netcdf-4.7.2)

 nexp=3    # number of experiments (if nexp=2, expname3 and rootpath3 can be left blank)